-I've gotta be honest, I'm afraid of clowns.
+I've gotta be honest; I'm afraid of clowns.
 I realize that clowns, in most cases, are simply people with colored wigs and strange makeup.
 But how creepy is it to see someone staring you directly in the eyes, with a painted silly grin on their face, while they twist a balloon into the shape of a dog?

 It’s not just the big red nose and artificially curly hair that causes people to tremble.
 Even an anthropomorphic buckeye nut can introduce unwanted irrational reactions to the presence of a creature not found in nature.
-According to Cleveland Clinic, people “may be reacting to a clown’s colorful makeup.
+According to the Cleveland Clinic, people “may be reacting to a clown’s colorful makeup.
 This disguise hides a clown’s facial features and distorts facial expressions, creating feelings of distrust.”
-Symptoms can include increased heart rate, feelings of terror, pale skin and profuse sweating.
+Symptoms can include increased heart rate, feelings of terror, pale skin, and profuse sweating.

-My first experience at a circus involved a pit show where a small rickety car with a sputtering engine was stuffed full of clowns.
-As more clowns entered the ring, they continued to fill the car cramming it until they spilled out.
-They fought for the audiences attention as they did one crazy antic after another.
+My first experience at a circus involved a pit show where a small, rickety car with a sputtering engine was stuffed full of clowns.
+As more clowns entered the ring, they continued to fill the car, cramming it until they spilled out.
+They fought for the audience's attention as they did one crazy antic after another.

 I don’t know any clowns personally, but when I was a kid, there was a whole troupe of clowns that came to my home (a coffeehouse and music venue).
 They came to perform a comedy variety show act.
 I both loved it and hated it.
 The midget that was married to a traditional heighted person was the most interesting to me.
 When he was not in costume, he still seemed like a clown.
-He had short fingers, told strange jokes and pretended to steal my nose.
+He had short fingers, told strange jokes, and pretended to steal my nose.
 He also ate cookies stacked one on top of the other like a sandwich rather than one cookie at a time.

-Obviously this is strange behavior, but it’s mild in comparison to some clowns.
+Obviously, this is strange behavior, but it’s mild in comparison to some clowns.
 The 1980s movie Killer Klowns from Outer Space was an even more disturbing example of clown culture.
 These alien clowns not only startled you as they showed up suddenly in dark spaces, they also killed people in an attempt to terrorize a small town.
 Clown terror is a spectrum.

 Coulrophobia is a real concern.
-For some people it can be crippling, and I can totally understand why this is a serious public health issue.
+For some people, it can be crippling, and I can totally understand why this is a serious public health issue.
 In most cases, we don’t need to reshape our entire lives around this fear.
 It’s not like these people are running for an elected office.

 At least they didn’t used to.